-- 57. A significant number of objections have been received to the Order.
-Most relate to proposals for specific crossings, and will be addressed, as appropriate, during the course of the inquiry. - 58.
+- 52. A significant number of objections have been received to the Order.
+Most relate to proposals for specific crossings, and will be addressed, as appropriate, during the course of the inquiry. - 53.
 In terms of more general objections, these will be addressed by Network Rail's witnesses as appropriate.
-However, Network Rail would emphasise the following matters at the outset. - 59.
-Firstly, it is suggested by a number of objectors that the effect of this Order would be to transfer risk from the level crossings and from Network Rail to the highway and the County Council as highway authority, where the diversionary route involves use of the existing road network.
+However, Network Rail would emphasise the following matters at the outset. - 54.
+Firstly, it is contended by a number of objectors that the effect of this Order would be to transfer risk and responsibility from Network Rail to the highway authorities where the diversionary route involves use of the existing road network.
 That proposition is not accepted.
 Firstly, whilst Network Rail has a responsibility to ensure the safety of those using, or interacting with, the railway, that does not absolve other bodies of their responsibilities: specifically, it does not absolve the highway authority of its responsibility for the safety of the highway.
 It is therefore wrong to suggest that Network Rail is somehow seeking to 'transfer' its risk and responsibilities to another body.
-Secondly, where Network Rail has proposed use of the existing road network, that diversion has been subject to a stage 1 RSA13, and Network Rail has only pursued that proposal where it is satisfied that the alternative route would not present any problems in terms of road safety.
+Secondly, where Network Rail has proposed use of the existing road network, that diversion has been subject to a stage 1 RSA8, and Network Rail has only pursued that proposal where it is satisfied that the alternative route would not present any problems in terms of road safety..
 Thirdly, Network Rail has also made clear that it is prepared to agree and pay commuted sums to the relevant highway authorities to reflect any additional maintenance responsibilities which may arise as a result of the exercise of the Order powers.
-This is not a case of Network Rail simply seeking to pass a problem to someone else.
+This is not a case of Network Rail simply seeking to pass a problem to someone else. - 55.
+Secondly, a number of complaints are made as to Network Rail's approach to the Order proposals, and assertions that there has not been any effective consultation.